The universal family of punctured Riemann surfaces is Stein: Abstract

 \section{Abstract}

-We show that the universal Teichm\"uller family of $n$-punctured compact Riemann surfaces of genus $g$ is a Stein manifold for any $n>0$.
-We describe its basic function theoretic properties and pose several challenging questions.
-We show in particular that the space of fibrewise algebraic functions on the universal family is dense in the space of holomorphic functions, and there is a fibrewise algebraic map of the universal family in a Euclidean space which is an embedding over any given relatively compact domain in the Teichm\"uller space.
+We show that the universal Teichm\"uller family $V(g,n)$ of compact Riemann surfaces of genus $g\ge 0$ with $n>0$ punctures is a Stein manifold.
+We describe its basic function theoretic properties and pose some challenging questions.
+We show in particular that the space of fibrewise algebraic functions on the universal family is dense in the space of holomorphic functions, and there is a fibrewise algebraic map of the universal family to a Euclidean space which restricts to a proper embedding on any fibre.
 We also obtain a relative Oka principle for holomorphic fibrewise algebraic maps of the universal family to any flexible algebraic manifold.